Mesa, AZ 85213

 Planning for the Future with Gunderson Denton

 5 Things to Consider for Flexible Trusts to Update Your Estate Plans

 Creating a trust is a popular way to distribute assets after death.
 When you establish a trust, you don’t just leave your home, money or other valuables behind to your loved ones.
 You set up a system for managing your assets so that your wealth continues to grow and you can prolong the support you provide for your family after your death.
-A trust also regulates the distribution of assets over time so that your loved ones are cared for far into the future.
+A trust also regulates the distribution of assets (follow the original link) over time so that your loved ones are cared for far into the future.